grid-x/example-webhook-receiver/README.md

 <details>
   <summary>How to find my user and account ID?</summary>

   To get your user and account ID, you can call `https://api.gridx.de/user` with your API token.
 In the response, `id` is the user ID, `accountID` the account ID (d'uh).
+For details, please refer [to the API reference for `GET /user`](https://developer.gridx.ai/reference/get_user).

 ```sh
 $ curl 'https://api.gridx.de/user' \